conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-signals.md

 [⬅ Back to toolkit overview](/toolkit/toolkit-overview)

-## Want to use the Fast Flow Toolkit in your organization?
+## Want to use the Fast Flow Toolkit™️ in your organization?

-[Get access to the Fast Flow Toolkit](https://fastflowtoolkit.com){: target="_blank"} with the Fast Flow Flywheel today.
+[Get access to the Fast Flow Toolkit™️](https://fastflowtoolkit.com){: target="_blank"} with the Fast Flow Flywheel™️ today.